 Once you've set the scene, identify the various fictional characters involved in the scenario.
 Some of these may be people who have to deal with the situation when it actually happens (for example, salespeople).
 Others will represent people who are supportive or hostile, depending on the scenario (for example, an angry client).

-Once you've identified these roles, allocate them to the people involved in your role play exercise; they should use their imagination to put themselves inside the minds of the people that they're representing.
-This involves trying to understand the characters' perspectives, goals, motivations, and feelings when they enter the situation.
+Once you've identified these roles, allocate them to the people involved in your exercise; they should use their imagination to put themselves inside the minds of the people that they're representing.
+This involves trying to understand their perspectives, goals, motivations, and feelings when they enter the situation.
 (You may find the Perceptual Positions technique useful here.)